SAP-samples/teched2025-IN162/exercises/ex4/ex4_1_details.md

 1. Place the box below the 'Route Customer ID' step.
 Title this step as 'Set Custom Status'.
 <br>![](../ex4/images/image-20.png)

-1. Click-hold on the 'connector' button of the router step, drag the connector, and place it on the 'Set Custom Status' content modifier.
+1. Click-hold on the 'Connector' button of the router step, drag the connector, and place it on the 'Set Custom Status' content modifier.
 <br>![](../ex4/images/image-21.png)

 1. After this second route is created, title it as 'Others'.
 Mark this as the 'Default Route' by checking the box.